Psychodiagnosis & Mental Health

 Typically, during an initial session your mental health professional will meet with you to discuss your concerns and your reason for seeking an assessment.
 Following an initial meeting, an in-depth clinical interview will be conducted over one or two sessions.
 Your mental health professional will chose interviews and interview questions that are specific to your concerns, and also gather general background and specific information pertaining to your current struggles.
 Following the clinical interview, we will then administer a wide range of scientific, evidence-based questionnaires tailored to your needs.
 Following this process, your clinical psychologist will integrate the results from the clinical interview and questionnaires, and may require a subsequent session to further clarify his or her understanding of your difficulties.
 A diagnosis is rendered or clarified on the basis of this process, if appropriate and desired, and recommendations for treatment are provided.
 You will be provided feedback on the results of the assessment, and all your questions about the results will be addressed.

-Upon assessment and feedback completion, our clinical psychologists will provide you with a full and thorough list of recommendations to address areas of concern.
+Upon assessment and feedback completion, your clinical psychologist will provide you with a full and thorough list of recommendations to address areas of concern.
 Typical recommendations offered include suggestions for further specialized assessment, specific psychological treatment modalities best suited for your condition, referrals to other health care professionals, and recommendations for workplace or academic supports based on your goals and needs.
 The report and recommendations may be shared with family, other treatment professionals, your workplace, or your academic institution at your request.